jjpatel361/alexa-chef/README.md

 	~~~
 	npm install
 	~~~
-* Locate the folder **examples/apps** and copy the SimpleWeather project folder in it.
-You directory path should be **alexa-app-server/examples/apps/simple-weather**
+* Locate the folder **examples/apps** and copy the Chef project folder in it.
+You directory path should be **alexa-app-server/examples/apps/chef
 * Go to the **alexa-app-server/examples** folder, and run this command to start the test server:
     ~~~
     node server
     ~~~
 * With the server running, we can use it to test our Alexa app launch and intents.
-Go to this URL and play with it: **http://localhost:8080/alexa/simpleweather**
+Go to this URL and play with it: **http://localhost:8080/alexa/chef**

 ## **Using with Amazon Echo / Alexa**
 ___